khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # Discussion

 de Bruijn graphs offer an interesting method to
-- Break through the tautology at the heart of both Sequence alignment, and Phylogenetic reconstruction
+- Break the tautology at the heart of both Sequence alignment, and Phylogenetic reconstruction
-- Reduce the impact of sequence length and sequence number on traditional alignment approaches
+- Reduce the impact of both sequence length and sequence number over traditional alignment approaches

 ### This method may make some very big questions tractable